Summer Global Fixed Interest

 How did your portfolio perform?

-Summer Global Fixed Interest (the fund) delivered a return after fees and before tax of 0.13% for the month of November and for the 12 months to the end of November the fund delivered a return after fees and before tax of 4.45%.
+Summer Global Fixed Interest (the fund) delivered a return after fees and before tax of -0.13% for the month of December.
+For the 12 months to the end of December, the fund delivered a return after fees and before tax of 4.83%.

 Apart from a small holding of directly held New Zealand dollar cash (typically 5%, in line with the fund’s target allocation to cash) the fund’s investment exposure is through its investment in the Hunter Global Fixed Interest Fund, a multi-rate PIE fund hedged to the New Zealand dollar (NZD).
 PIMCO Australia Pty (PIMCO) is the investment manager.

-What happened in the markets that you invest in?
+What happened in the markets you invest in?

-Global fixed interest markets had small positive returns in November with the Bloomberg Global Aggregate Total Return Index (NZD hedged) delivering a 0.09% gain.
-The 10-year US treasury rate fell 0.08% over the month.
+Global fixed interest markets generally delivered small losses in December, with the fund’s benchmark, the Bloomberg Global Aggregate Total Return Index (NZD hedged), delivering a loss of 0.36%.

 What are we thinking about the future?